puffproject/test-runner/README.md

 The differences are:

-1. The Suite file to be passed must import the main program file.
+1. The uploaded Suite file must import the main program file.
 2. A `main` function is automatically created, so the uploaded file **must not** contain one.
 3. The file automatically fully imports and exposes `HUnit` package, so avoid any conflicting symbols and names.
 4. The generated file should like something like this: